Project-OSmOSE/OSEkit/README.md

 ### Presentation

-OSEkit is an open source suite of tools written in python and dedicated to the management and analysis of data in underwater passive acoustics.
-Among other key features, our toolkit has been adapted to be deployed on a cluster infrastructure; in OSmOSE, our production version runs on [DATARMOR](https://www.ifremer.fr/fr/infrastructures-de-recherche/le-supercalculateur-datarmor).
-Here are a few indications to help you going through our documentation.
+**OSEkit** is a Python open source package designed for effortless manipulation of audio data.

+It is primarily designed for working on underwater passive acoustics data, but can be used on any audio data.

+**OSEkit** provides:

+- Seamless, timestamp-based access across multiple files (e.g., pick a 3-minutes long segment spannign over two 1.5-minutes long files without manual file picking)
+- Preprocessing utilities: resampling, normalization...
+- Spectral analysis routines: compute power spectra, spectrograms, LTAS...

+**OSEkit** treats your audio dataset as a continuous timeline, whatever the raw files configuration.
+You request audio by time intervals and the package fetches from the raw files behind the scenes: no manual I/O juggling required.

 <br>

 ### Getting into it

-All details to start using our toolkit and make the most out of it are given in our [documentation](https://project-osmose.github.io/OSEkit/); you will then be redirected to more specific parts of it depending on your profile and intentions:)
+All details to start using our toolkit and make the most out of it are given in our [documentation](https://project-osmose.github.io/OSEkit/).

 <br>

-### Acknowledgements

-- A great part of our processing codes are based on well-established python packages for data analysis including scipy ,pandas, numpy...

-# ㅤ
 <sub>© OSmOSE team, 2023-present</sub>